reshmarsolanki/odin-recipes/README.md

+# odin-recipes
-# odin-recipes build a basic recipe website using HTML and link to recipes
+Build a basic recipe website using HTML and link to recipes